Without Prejudice

 Quotes from the interviews:

 -"I didn’t follow politics and considered myself apolitical.
-At the beginning of the war, I was surprised how many supported the government’s actions"
+At the beginning of the war, I was surprised by how many supported the government’s actions"

 88 out of 105 respondents (approximately 84%) described their current state as severe, depressed or depressive.